- Dr Shruti Chaudhry

 I am currently a British Academy Postdoctoral Fellow (2019-22).
-My research focuses on the relational lives of ageing British South Asians in Scotland(Indian Sikhs and Pakistani Muslims in Edinburgh and Glasgow).
+My research focuses on the relational lives of ageing South Asians in Scotland(Indian Sikhs and Pakistani Muslims in Edinburgh and Glasgow).
 It aims to theorise about family life in relation to social change and cultural diversity (and indeed diversity within ethnic minority populations).
 The health parameters of South Asians and the white population are distinctive: South Asians are more likely to suffer from ill-health, often chronic illnesses, at younger ages and they face greater health care challenges.
 Furthermore, South Asians are assumed to ‘care for their own’, yet South Asian families are in a state of flux (just like white British families).
-The research explores the implications of such changes for ageing and the allocation of care and the role of other actors such as religious institutions (mosques and gurudwaras), NGOs/charities and friendship networks in supporting ‘traditional’ care systems.
+The research explores the implications of such changes for ageing and the allocation of care and the role of other actors such as religious institutions (mosques and gurudwaras), NGOs/charities and neighbourhood and friendship networks in supporting ‘traditional’ care systems.

 (1) How can changes in British South Asian Sikh and Muslim families inform current theorising of care, relationality and family life?

 (2) How are changes in culturally diverse British Asian families shaping experiences of ageing?

 (3) Has change meant a decline in the centrality of the family in the lives of minority ethnic ageing adults?
 If so, what sorts of relationships (if any) have come to take their place?